VioleD25th/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13-change_group - change group owner to school for file hello

 100-change_owner_and_group - change owner to vincent and group to staff for all files and directories in current working directory

+101-symbolic_link_permissions - change owner to vincent and group to staff of file _hello with symbolic link